ledlaux/pikoPD/README.md

 - Converts Pure Data (`.pd`) patch to C code via **hvcc** compiler
 - Copies config files into project folder from `/src`
-- Configures project hardware using `board.json`
+- Configures hardware using `board.json`
-- Uses main.cpp as a project template
+- Uses `main.cpp` as a project template
 - Builds firmware using **CMake** in a `build/` folder
 - Checks for device in BOOTSEL mode
 - Flashes UF2 firmware to PICO board and restarts device